AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_xb1.md

 >	**Note:** In the *Address* field of the **Connections** panel, enter the "Console IP" of your Xbox One device.
 Do not use the "Tools IP".

-When you connect the Stingray Editor to the Xbox One device, the Stingray Editor automatically sends the engine to the device over the network, runs the engine on the device, then sends your project data to the engine.
+When you connect the editor to the Xbox One device, the editor automatically sends the engine to the device over the network, runs the engine on the device, then sends your project data to the engine.

 ## Step 3.
 Deploy the project for Xbox One